Standards on Toys

 Some of these Standards for Toys include:

-Other interesting documents include 'Children´s mouthing behaviour in contact with toys', 'Age determination guidelines' or Warnings and their translation into different languages (see below).
+Other relevant documents include 'Children´s mouthing behaviour in contact with toys', 'Age determination guidelines' or Warnings and their translation into different languages (see below).

 The European Union regulates the safety of toys by implementing the Toy Safety Directive, amonst other relevant pieces of legislation.
 This directive was put in place to ensure that toys meet certain safety requirements before they can be put on the market.
 The Toys Safety Directive sets out requirements for the design, materials, and other safety aspects of toys, including warnings and instructions, strength and stability, and chemical composition.
 Labels must include information regarding the toy’s age range, potential hazards, and contact information for the manufacturer.
 These requirements help to ensure that any potential hazards posed by toys are identified and minimized before they are put onto the market.
 Other applicable pieces of legislation include Chemicals, inter alia.